 When it comes to Houston’s 2023 housing market outlook, Houston Association of Realtors (HAR) Chair Jennifer Wauhob suggests that the area’s “years of unprecedented growth” are coming to an end.
 However, she predicts that as prices level off, more buyers will come off the sidelines, giving the area's housing market another boost.

 While some people worry that a housing market crash could be on the horizon for Houston, experts say that the market here has not decreased as dramatically as in other metro areas, so it’s unlikely that it will go into a freefall.

 There are pros and cons for both buyers and sellers in the current Houston market.
 Some buyers may find that it pays to hold off and wait for the inventory of homes to rise, giving them a greater selection.
 As the market becomes more competitive, list prices are also likely to level off, making homes more affordable.
 On the other hand, buying sooner rather than later can allow homeowners to begin building equity right away.
 Buying a home is also an attractive option right now, considering that rental costs remain quite high.

-Houston Rental Market for 2022
+Houston’s Rental Market

-Getting Involved in Houston Real Estate
+Get Involved in Houston’s Real Estate Market